nus-cs2103-AY2324S2/ip/README.md

-# Duke project template
+# CatChat User Guide

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
+_CatChat_ is my attempt at making my personalised version of _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij